vangrum/dvostopenjski_minimizator/README.md

 # Beam Bending Simulation

-This repository contains a Python script that simulates the **bending of a microbeam** using two different approaches: the **Viterbi algorithm** and a **numerical energy minimization method**.
-The project is designed to find the stable equilibrium shape of a beam under a horizontal force.
+This repository contains a Python script that simulates the **bending of a beam** using two different approaches: the **Viterbi algorithm** and a **numerical energy minimization method**.
+The project is designed to find a stable equilibrium shape of a beam under an axial force.
 It generates a series of plots showing the beam's profile for different force values.
+By finding the global minimum of the energy functional of the beam it finds the configuration of the beam which the beam is most likely to follow for a given set of parameters.

 ## Key Concepts